Current Outbreak Status

 Images courtesy of Erich G. Vallery, USDA Forest Service – SRS-4552, Bugwood.org

-- Southern pine beetle activity was significant primarily across in the following 4 states: Alabama, Georgia, Mississippi and South Carolina.
+2024. - Southern pine beetle activity was significant primarily across Alabama, Georgia, and

-- Thirty-three counties and 3 Forest Service Ranger Districts were officially in outbreak status.
+spots and nearly 11,500 acres impacted. - Two counties and no Forest Service Ranger Districts were officially in outbreak

-- The vast majority of spots and about half of the impacted acres were on private forestlands.
+status, a marked decline from 2024 outbreak levels. - The vast majority of spots and impacted acres were on private forestlands, a sharp

 Current SPB Spot Map